Kuadrant/authorino/docs/features.md

   identity:
     - name: api-key-users
       apiKey:
+        selector:
-        labelSelectors: # the key-value set used to select the matching `Secret`s; resources including these labels will be acepted as valid API keys to authenticate to this service
+          matchLabels: # the key-value set used to select the matching `Secret`s; resources including these labels will be acepted as valid API keys to authenticate to this service
             group: friends # some custom label
         allNamespaces: true # only works with cluster-wide Authorino instances; otherwise, create the API key secrets in the same namespace of the AuthConfig
 ```